 Preparing for your future career starts in first year.
-Career training begins in the very first term, through preceptoring, which is a component of the ND program that allows students to observe health-care practitioners in the community.
+Career training begins in the very first term, through clinical skills training, clinic observation, and preceptoring, which is a component of the ND program that allows students to observe health-care practitioners in the community.